Kunull/Blog/blog/2024-02-19-setting-up-an-api-hacking-lab-in-kali-linux.md

 tags: [crapi, api hacking, kali, postman]
 ---

-In this blog post, I will walk you through the process of getting crAPI set up and running.
+In this blog post, I will walk you through the process of setting up an API hacking lab.

+This can be done in any Operating System, but for the sake of this walkthrough we will be using Kali Linux.

 <!-- truncate -->